gragas/strong/README.md

-# strong
+# Strong
-A native Lisp dialect which aims to be fast and easily interface with C.
+A native Lisp-like programming language which aims to be fast and easily interface with C.